skatkov/skatkov.com/_posts/2020-03-26-lessons-from-building-another-url-shortener.md

 layout: post
 title: Lessons from building another URL shortener
 date: 2020-03-26 18:17 +0400
-subtitle: After careful consideration, I’ve highlighted the 3 most important things to consider insuch a project.
+subtitle: After careful consideration, I’ve highlighted the 3 most important things to consider in a project like this.
 ---